Adaptive learning: Distance learning

 Adaptive learning systems can be implemented on the Internet for use in distance learning and group collaboration.

 The field of distance learning is now incorporating aspects of adaptive learning.
 Initial systems without adaptive learning were able to provide automated feedback to students who are presented questions from a preselected question bank.
 That approach however lacks the guidance which teachers in the classroom can provide.
 Current trends in distance learning call for the use of adaptive learning to implement intelligent dynamic behavior in the learning environment.

 During the time a student spends learning a new concept they are tested on their abilities and databases track their progress using one of the models.
 The latest generation of distance learning systems take into account the students' answers and adapt themselves to the student's cognitive abilities using a concept called 'cognitive scaffolding'.
 Cognitive scaffolding is the ability of an automated learning system to create a cognitive path of assessment from lowest to highest based on the demonstrated cognitive abilities.

-A current successful implementation of adaptive learning in web-based distance learning is the Maple engine of WebLearn by RMIT university.
+A current successful implementation of adaptive learning in web-based distance learning is the Maple engine of WebLearn by the Royal Melbourne Institute of Technology.
 WebLearn is advanced enough that it can provide assessment of questions posed to students even if those questions have no unique answer like those in the Mathematics field.

 Adaptive learning can be incorporated to facilitate group collaboration within distance learning environments like forums or resource sharing services.
 Some examples of how adaptive learning can help with collaboration include automated grouping of users with the same interests, and personalization of links to information sources based on the user's stated interests or the user's surfing habits.